 On Duncan Press charts, buoys now have numbers to distinguish them, one from the other, like people and animals have names to tell them apart.
-Numbered buoys always have had numbers on the buoys themselves (see the black Numbered Buoy with the "11" on it?), but all the rest of the buoys haven't.
+Numbered Buoys always have had numbers on the buoys themselves (see the black Numbered Buoy with the "11" on it?), but all the rest of the buoys haven't.
 Now, all the buoys on the lakes Winnipesaukee, Winnisquam, Newfound, Ossipee, and Squam have buoy numbers on their Duncan Press charts.
-The numbers are sometimes called "waypoints."

 Buoys, when used properly, prevent damage to boats and even, occasionally, save lives.
 This is especially true on Squam, Winnisquam and Winnipesaukee, where submerged islands, rocks in odd places, and even sand bars six feet deep or less spread out a quarter of a mile from shore.
 These are dangerous lakes, for all their beauty, especially when the weather turns rotten and you're out on the lake alone.

 Nevertheless, only one of the buoy types have real, print numbers from which boaters can refer to them--and keep from getting lost: the Numbered Buoys.
 On Winnipesaukee, a boat operator can can spot a Numbered Buoy, see it's waypoint, and, with his chart, know exactly where he is.
 But what about those dozens of places on the lakes that don't have Numbered Buoys with their waypoints plainly visible to guide a pilot?
 This is a well-known problem, for example, to the boat operator who finds himself alone and out of gas.
 What if the lake he's talking about has nearly seven hundred buoys?
 And only seventy five have numbers?